 Teeth Whitening in Ocala

 Whitening your smile can be one of the quickest and least expensive ways to look and feel younger.
-Weldon General & Cosmetic Dentistry is a highly trained and qualified teeth whitening dentist in Ocala Florida.
+Weldon Implant and Cosmetic Dentistry of Ocala is a highly trained and qualified teeth whitening dentist in Ocala Florida.
 We offer different whitening options, from fast in-office treatments like Opalescence Boost to at home products that can whiten your smile while respecting your budget.
 Unlike store-bought whitening kits, our kits include professional-strength whitening solutions and custom-fit trays for better, faster, longer-lasting results.
 Below is some clarifying information about tooth whitening.

 Whitening Products From Your Dentist vs. Over the Counter Products

 It seems that every dental care product in the supermarket now has the word “whitening” somewhere on the package.
 Many of the advertisements claim that they offer tremendous results.
 Is there truth to this?
 Do these products actually work?
 The truth is that there is some effect to these products.
 The results however, are very minimal.
 There are a few reasons for this.